 What we really like about the Hankook Dynapro AT-M is the refinement.
 It may have chunky and rugged tread blocks, but it manages to deliver a smooth and quiet ride on the highway.

-The Firestone Destination LE2 is among the lowest-priced Tacoma tires in our list.
+The Firestone Destination LE2 is among the lowest-priced Toyota Tacoma tires in our list.
 You can have a new set of four tires for less around $560, and that’s good value in the confusing world of light truck tires.
 However, Firestone’s Destination LE2 is an all-season light truck tire designed for highway use.
-It’s not an off-road tire by any means, but having all-season capabilities means the ability to handle light snow.
+It’s not an best off road tires by any means, but having all-season capabilities means the ability to handle light snow.

 The Destination LE2 is molded using a silica-enhanced light truck rubber compound.
 The symmetric tread design is optimized to improve grip over dry, wet, and icy roads.
 The tire has notched shoulder blocks and continuous ribs to promote sportier handling, even wear, and better fuel economy.
 It also has sweeping and circumferential grooves to maintain consistent levels of grip in the wettest, slickest, and most slippery roads.